Seb Hines: Middlesbrough

 Having impressed from limited opportunities during the 2010 season, on 11 December 2010, Hines replaced the suspended David Wheater alongside Matthew Bates in the starting line up of Middlesbrough's defence for the club's 1–0 victory over Cardiff, where he was rewarded with the Man of the Match award.
 Seb continued to impress with assured performances at the heart of the Middlesbrough's defence with a cool display in the draw at Preston North End and another commanding showing in the 2–0 victory over Scunthorpe United on 1 February 2011 in which the highlight was a fine measured lob by prolific goalscorer Kris Boyd which brought about his 200th career goal.
 For his performance, Hines signed a contract with the club, keeping him until 2013.
 The following month on 8 March 2011, Hines scored his first league goal for the club, in a 2–1 win over Derby County and afterwards, Hines was given a handful of first team appearances until he was involved in a collision with Connor Wickham, in a 3–3 draw against Ipswich Town on 12 April 2011, resulting him a broken jaw and after a successful operation on his jaw, Hines, however, was out for the rest of the season.
 Hines finished the 2011–12 season, making sixteen appearances and scoring once in all competitions.

 In the 2011–12 season, Hines appeared in four matches in all competitions at the start of the season and scored his first goal of the season in the second round of League Cup, in a 2–0 win over Peterborough United.
 However, Hines was soon sidelined when he suffered a knee injury that kept him out for five weeks.
-It wasn't until on 18 October 2011 when Hines made his return from the first team, in a 2–0 loss against Nottingham Forest.
+On 18 October 2011, Hines made his return from the first team, in a 2–0 loss against Nottingham Forest.
 Hines then scored his first goal for the club on 5 March 2012, in a 2–0 win over Barnsley.
 For the rest of the season, Hines appeared in the first team, where he kept his place and went on to make twenty-seven appearances and scoring two times in all competitions.

 Ahead of the 2012–13 season, Hines signed a contract with the club, keeping him until 2015.
 Hines scored his appearance of the season, in the Boro's win over Crystal Palace on 25 August 2012, after Grant Leadbitter's corner skimmed Ishmael Miller's head, hit Hines on the rear and deflected in.
 However, in the League Cup against Swansea City, Hines scored an own goal – the only goal of the match – in the 81st minute to make the score 1–0, which knocked them out of the competition.
 As the 2012–13 season progressed towards the end, Hines continued to appear in the first team despite suffering from injuries.
 Hines went on to make twenty-seven appearances and scoring once in all competitions.